 However much to our dismay, episode two is let down in the technical department, where the poor lip syncing from Chrysalis makes a return.
 It’s still just as noticeable and still just as off putting, particularly in the emotional scenes towards the end of the episode.
 It seems like the flaw is here to stay throughout the entirety of Life Is Strange which is a real shame because apart from that, the game really shines with its simplistic art direction.
 But a new defect in Out Of Time is the occasional frame rate drop.
 While they are sporadic, they are noticeable and disengage us from the gameplay whenever they occur.
 We completed the episode in two and a half hours, which is fairly lengthy for an episodic game.
 We hope upcoming episodes provide us with just as much content to engage with.

-Out Of Time doesn’t make the same impact that Chrysalis did, but it is just as good in every respect.
+doesn’t make the same impact that Chrysalis did, but it is just as good in every respect.
 Exploring more of Arcadia Bay and interacting with new characters made it feel like a real place that we could visit ourselves, just without the impending doom.
 We enjoyed exploring the new environments of the diner and the junkyard, as well as the new ways to use Max’s power they introduced.
 Sadly the lip syncing issues haven’t been ironed out and they do seem to be here to stay, but we hope the frame rate issues we experienced will be a case isolated to Out Of Time.
 All in all though, episode two is a fantastic follow up that expands both the gameplay and story of Chrysalis and takes it to a whole new level, where we can use Max’s power in new ways and interact with characters in a different fashion.
 And now this leaves us and fans with the agonising wait for episode three.